 Dubbed by some as Baybay City’s highest point (although I highly doubt it since there is the Mt.
 Pangasugan), Lintaon Peak is becoming a go-to destination for those living in the city who want to breathe in some fresh air and experience the cool breeze.
 It also gives one a picturesque view of Baybay City similar to that of Cebu City’s Tops or Mountain View or Cagayan de Oro City’s High Ridge.

 I first heard of Lintaon Peak maybe four or five years ago when some of my friends posted their “jump shots” on Facebook.
 Like any “newly-discovered” destination and thankfully through social media, people started going to this place.
 I am not really sure about the history of Lintaon Peak and why it is called as such.
-In Cebuano, “Lintaon” can be derived from the word “linta” or leach which in this case roughly translates to a “place full of leach”.
-Maybe in the olden days this place was full of leach 🙂
+In Cebuano, “Lintaon” can be derived from the word “linta” or leech which in this case roughly translates to a “place full of leech”.
+Maybe in the olden days this place was full of leeches 🙂

-Lintaon is located in Barangay Pomponan some 5 to 10 kilometers south of Baybay City via the Baybay-Maasin road.
+Lintaon Peak is located in Barangay Lintaon (previously, I thought it was part of Barangay Pomponan) some 5 to 10 kilometers by way of Brgy.
+Pomponan south of Baybay City via the Baybay-Maasin road.
 You can go there by car or motorcycle.
 Pomponan is also a popular place because of its miraculous icon of St. Anthony of Padua so you can easily ask for the way going there.
 When you are already entering Brgy.
 Pomponan, there is a signboard at the right side of the road saying that it is the road leading to Lintaon Peak.
 You can just use that road going to Lintaon which in my estimate is around two to three kilometers.
 The road is easy to traverse since the local government already had road concreting projects in the area.

 Anyway, here are some photos I took to give you some idea of the place.
 Don’t forget to have the “jump shot” pose when you’re there 🙂